ictinnovaties-zorg/openwindesheart/README.md

 ## Supported Devices

-At this moment the Windesheart SDK only supports the Mi Band 3.
+At this moment the OpenWindesheart library only supports the Mi Band 3.

-The SDK is designed in a way that other devices can be added easily.
+The library is designed in a way that other devices can be added easily.
 If you want to add support for a device, please check out our documentation: [How to add support for a new device](https://github.com/ictinnovaties-zorg/openwindesheart/blob/master/README-SupportNewDevice.md)

 ## Documentation